Tipoca/scaml/README.md

 ### Validity checks of string representations of addresses, keys, key hashes and signatures

-Michelson typechecker must be used to detect invalid string based literals.
+Michelson type-checker must be used to detect invalid string based literals.

 ## Design